nixworks/public/news/2010/10/24/README.md

 One of three people killed in a helicopter crash in County Down was a personal friend of the Prince of Wales, Clarence House confirms.

 ### [Chinese Vice Premier Wang Qi-shan has held talks with US Treasury, Secretary Timothy Geithner at Qingdao Airport, east China's Shandong province.
 They exchanged views on Sino-US economic relations, and preparations for the upcoming G20 Summit. ](/news/2010/10/24/chinese-vice-premier-wang-qi-shan-has-held-talks-with-us-treasury-secretary-timothy-geithner-at-qingdao-airport-east-china-s-shandong-prov.md)
-_Context: China, G20, Qingdao Airport, Shandong, Sino-American relations, Timothy Geithner, Wang Qi-shan_
+_Context: Chinese, G20, Qingdao Airport, Shandong, Sino-American relations, Timothy Geithner, Wang Qi-shan_

 ### [Darfur's rebel Justice and Equality Movement says it is ready to start discussions with international mediators in Qatar, but was not yet prepared to re-join full peace negotiations, saying Sudan's government had broken a ceasefire ](/news/2010/10/24/darfur-s-rebel-justice-and-equality-movement-says-it-is-ready-to-start-discussions-with-international-mediators-in-qatar-but-was-not-yet-pr.md)
 _Context: Darfur, Justice and Equality Movement, Qatar, Sudan_